-Kuragehime won the Kodansha Manga Award for the shoujo demographic in 2010.
+Kuragehime won the Kodansha Manga Award in the shoujo demographic category in 2010.
 It was adapted into a live-action film in Japan on December 27, 2014.

 The series has been published in English as Princess Jellyfish by Kodansha Comics USA in 2-in-1 omnibuses since March 22, 2016.
 Crunchyroll is publishing manga digitally and released the first four volumes of the manga on July 15, 2015.

 The peaceful life of a group called the "Amars" (nun) suddenly gets disturbed by a stylish person!
 Wow.
 There's already so much contrast in that one sentence alone you know that the story is going to be good. :D

 Kuragehime was first introduced to me in its anime form; I got really interested in the anime so I decided to check out the manga afterwards.
 For me who was also obsessed with various things like boy bands, games, movies, TV shows, and novels I can relate to the characters feelings.
 I wasn't an eccentric fangirl like the main characters but the emotional

 experience are basically the same.